Vanilla-OS/website/_posts/2023-02-01-pro-cons-rolling-point-release.md

 To overcome the disadvantages of point releases and rolling releases, several new technologies have been developed, such as [Flatpak](https://flatpak.org/), [Snap](https://snapcraft.io/), and [AppImage](https://appimage.org/).

-Flatpak and Snap are modern package formats that provide a sandbox for each application, ensuring they runs independently without interfering with other applications or the system.
+Flatpak and Snap are modern package formats that provide a sandbox for each application, ensuring them runs independently without interfering with other applications or the system.
 This helps to maintain stability and security.
-Furthermore, all these modern package formats come with all the necessary dependencies, making it portable and easy to install on any Linux distribution.
+Furthermore, all these modern package formats come with all the necessary dependencies, making them portable and easy to install on any Linux distribution.

 [Apx](https://vanillaos.org/2023/01/28/apx-the-unconventional-pkg-manager.html) is another solution that has been developed by Vanilla OS and [Distrobox](https://distrobox.privatedns.org/).
 It allows users to install software from any other Linux distributions, using the power of [containers](https://www.docker.com/resources/what-container/).
 This means that users can receive updates without any risk of destabilizing the system.